Ddufoe10/Homework6/README.md

 # Homework6
-This Homework 6 for CS701
+This is Homework 6 for CS701